department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/punctuation.md

 Use curly quotation marks (ex. “quotation marks”) instead of straight up and down ones (ex. &quot;quotation marks&quot;).

-Use quotation marks when referencing free text that users submit in a form field (like search input).
+Use quotation marks when referencing free text that people submit in a form field (like search input).

 Don’t use quotation marks when referencing buttons, screens, or section headers in instructions.
 For these situations, use bold only.